Welcome to "Le Chic Chalet Poulet"!

 The habitat store provided the ladies this awesome etched office door for only $20.

 I found an all oak entertainment center on CraigsList for $60.
 We gently knocked it apart and repurposed it into wall cabinets for coop storage.
-All those brooder supplies and pet crates, meal worms and egg shells, and cleaners and bedding, etc etc. We used nearly every inch of that entertainment center to make these cabinets.
+All those brooder supplies and pet crates, meal worms and egg shells, and cleaners and bedding, etc etc. And of course a collection of crazy chicken lady figurines resides on the top shelf of the leaded door cabinet.
+We used nearly every inch of that entertainment center to make these cabinets.

 The best part of the coop is the roost tables covered in PDZ.
 All the night time droppings land in the PDZ and get scooped with a big slotted spoon each morning.
 Keeping the bedding on the floor clean and dry.
 The only trouble is, the birds!
 They insist on roosting on the front edge of the table which is a 3/4 inch, painted and clear coated board (for easy cleaning).
 Luckily they sleep with their heads facing out and the poo lands where it should.
-I now have a 2 x 4 mounted on top of the front edge after my Dominique got knocked to the floor and injured her leg.
+I now have a 2 x 4 mounted on top of the front edge after my Dominique got knocked to the floor and injured her leg and wing.
 That was 8 days of a recovering chicken in a crate in the house.
 I have tried mounting jagged cut shirt cardboards on the edge.
 They just folded them over out of their way.
 I mounted a scalloped cut luan ply.
 They roosted on the uneven 1/8" edge.
-I don't know what they have against the 2 x 4 intended for them but you can bet they were not amused when I topped that edge with another 2 x 4.
-There was a lot of cursing in the coop that night.
+I don't know what they have against the 2 x 4 intended for them (they love their 2 x 4 roost outside in the pen.
+You can bet they were not amused when I topped that edge with another 2 x 4.
+There was a lot of cursing in the coop that night as they went in to roost.
+Yes, chickens curse when they are unhappy.
+Sassy girls!
+They have a roost with lovely view of the old farmers garden veggie garden behind me.

 I had 2 silkies in the flock so a ramp to the roost was a must.
 One silkie started crowing and had to go (broke my heart).
 The silkie hen (Baby Freckles) has demented twisty toes and she struggled with the ramp.
 She made her way up but refused to come down.